istd50043-2023-spring/lecture_notes/l11_spark.md

 # What problems Hadoop MapReduce had solved?

-Back in the late 1990s and early 2000s, some killer apps appear
+Back in the late 1990s and early 2000s, some killer apps appeared

 * Web search index
 * Sentiment analysis, analyzing what people said on forums, social